jjackson19862017/Milestone4_Recipes/README.md

 I have managed to create a simple modal box, that I plan to make sure that the emails match so that a recipe can only be editted if the email addresses match.

 ### Edit and Delete Modal

+### Email Address to editdetails working

+### Fix

+### Changed Header layout on all pages and added Secure Edit Feature

+Have changed the header code, to make it more user friendly.

+Have added the Edit Search Feature to find a users Email to show them there recipes.
+However on my test of it, unfortunately it shows all.

+I have now changed the find feature in the App.py, it now finds if the email address is there.

+I have also modified the search function so that once it has found a email address it gives you the option of deleting or editing the recipes that the user has made.

+However on writing the read me I have just thought of an over sight, I will change this in my next update.